 Why we picked the Razer Blade 15:

-When you think about the best laptop for gaming, you might think of a thick chassis, accented with aggressive angles and vents everywhere possible.
+When you think about the best laptops for gaming, you might think of a thick chassis, accented with aggressive angles and vents everywhere possible.
 But not the Razer Blade 15.
 It changes your perception of just how sleek a gaming laptop can be, without sacrificing any of the performance you expect.
 It’s not much larger than a MacBook Pro 16-inch or Dell XPS 15, yet packs in a powerful Nvidia RTX 2080 Super Max-Q graphics card.

 The Razer Blade 15’s gaming experience is as much about the screen as it is about the GPU.
 A 300Hz refresh rate screen might sound like overkill, but it ensures that your GPU is never held back by your display.
 The result is insanely fast and fluid gaming, no matter what genre you play.
 There’s a 4K OLED option as well, but the 1080p 300Hz model is the best choice for gamers.

 Of course, theis famous for being a gaming laptop that does more than gaming.
 With up to an eight-core 10th-gen Intel processor, there’s plenty of performance to handle tasks like video rendering.
 Thanks to how thin it is, you won’t mind taking your work (and gaming), anywhere you need it.